- Reference Number: HEY-820/2022

 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to Browsealoud Supported Voices and Languages.

-This leaflet has been produced to give you general information about your forthcoming high resolution oesophageal manometry test.
+This leaflet has been produced to give you general information about your upcoming high resolution oesophageal manometry test.
 Most of your questions should be answered by this leaflet.
-If after reading it you have any concerns or require further explanation, please contact the Department of GI Physiology directly on (01482) 624036.
+If after reading it you have any concerns or would like further explanation, please contact the Department of GI Physiology directly on 01482 624036.

 High resolution oesophageal manometry is a test that measures pressure in the oesophagus (food pipe) and sphincters (ring like muscles at either end of the oesophagus).
-The multi-pressure sensor probe (tube) has sensors situated at 1cm intervals and allows for measurement along the entire length of the oesophagus and both sphincters simultaneously (please see diagram).
-This enables an assessment of how well the muscles in the oesophagus and the sphincters at either end are working and whether contractions within the oesophagus are coordinated.
+The test is performed using a small probe (tube) with pressure sensors at 1 cm intervals, allowing pressure measurement along the whole oesophagus and both sphincters at the same time (please see the diagram below).
+This allows assessment of how well the muscles in the oesophagus and sphincters are working, and whether contractions within the oesophagus are co-ordinated.

 Why do I need High Resolution Oesophageal Manometry?

 The test provides valuable information about your condition and will help to decide what the best treatment is for you (for example, practical advice, medication or surgery).
 Unfortunately, there are no other tests available that will provide this information.

 Can there be any complications or risks?

 Please read this information leaflet carefully.
-Share the information it contains with your partner and family (if you wish) so that they can be of help and support.
+If you wish, feel free to share the information with friends or family, so that they can be of help and support.